siphyshu/passkeep-password-manager/README.md

 Install MySQL in your system from [here](https://dev.mysql.com/downloads/) if it's not already installed.
 Open MySQL Command Line Client and verify the user credentials by logging in.
 ###### 2. Changing MySQL Login Credentials
-Open database_manager.py and password_manager.py in any code editor, and change login credentials for MySQL in the code present in the first few lines.
+Open database_manager.py and password_manager.py in any code editor,
+then change login credentials for MySQL in the code present in the first few lines.

 ![img.2: sql login credentials](https://raw.githubusercontent.com/siphyshu/passkeep-password-manager/master/imgs/passkeep_sql_login_code.png)